1992–93 San Antonio Spurs season: Off-season

+Regular season

-Under new head coach, former University of Nevada, Las Vegas coach Jerry Tarkanian, the Spurs struggled with a 9–11 start to the regular season.
-Tarkanian was fired, then after playing one game under assistant Rex Hughes, the team hired John Lucas II as their new coach.
-At mid-season, the team traded Sidney Green to the Charlotte Hornets in exchange for J.R.
+Under Tarkanian and with the addition of Ellis, Johnson and Del Negro, the Spurs struggled with a 9–11 start to the regular season.
+After 20 games into the season, Tarkanian was fired as head coach, then after playing one game under assistant coach Rex Hughes, the team hired John Lucas II as their new coach.
+In December, the team traded Sidney Green to the Charlotte Hornets in exchange for J.R.
 Reid.

-Under Lucas, the Spurs would play solid basketball posting a 10-game winning streak in January, then winning eight straight games in February, as they held a 34–15 record at the All-Star break.
-However, they would play below .500 basketball for the remainder of the season, finishing in second place in the Midwest Division with a 49–33 record, and earning the fifth seed in the Western Conference.
+Under Lucas, the Spurs played solid basketball posting a 10-game winning streak in January, and then posting an eight-game winning streak between January and February, as the team held a 34–15 record at the All-Star break.
+However, the Spurs played below .500 in winning percentage for the remainder of the season, finishing in second place in the Midwest Division with a 49–33 record, and earning the fifth seed in the Western Conference.

-David Robinson averaged 23.4 points, 11.7 rebounds, 3.7 assists, 1.5 steals and 3.2 blocks per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive First Team, while Sean Elliott finished second on the team in scoring averaging 17.2 points per game, and Ellis provided them with 16.7 points per game and led the Spurs with 119 three-point field goals.
+David Robinson averaged 23.4 points, 11.7 rebounds, 3.7 assists, 1.5 steals and 3.2 blocks per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive First Team, while Sean Elliott averaged 17.2 points and 3.8 assists per game, and Ellis provided the team with 16.7 points per game, and also led them with 119 three-point field goals.
 In addition, Antoine Carr averaged 13.1 points and 5.5 rebounds per game, while Reid provided with 9.9 points and 5.8 rebounds per game in 66 games after the trade, Daniels contributed 9.1 points per game off the bench, Johnson contributed 8.7 points and 7.5 assists per game, and Del Negro averaged 7.4 points and 4.0 assists per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Robinson and Elliott were both selected for the 1993 NBA All-Star Game, as members of the Western Conference All-Star team; it was Elliott's first ever All-Star appearance.
-Robinson also finished in sixth place in Most Valuable Player voting, and tied in second place in Defensive Player of the Year voting, while Lucas finished in sixth place in Coach of the Year voting.
+Robinson finished in sixth place in Most Valuable Player voting, and also finished tied in second place in Defensive Player of the Year voting, behind Hakeem Olajuwon of the Houston Rockets, while Lucas finished in sixth place in Coach of the Year voting.

-In the 1993 NBA playoffs, the Spurs defeated the 4th-seeded Portland Trail Blazers three games to one in the Western Conference First Round, but lost in six games to regular season MVP Charles Barkley and the Phoenix Suns in the Western Conference Semi-finals.
-The Suns would reach the 1993 NBA Finals, but would lose to the 2-time defending NBA champion Chicago Bulls in six games.
-It was also the Spurs' final year playing at the HemisFair Arena.

-The Spurs finished 11th in the NBA in home-game attendance, with an attendance of 658,337 at the HemisFair Arena during the regular season.
-Following the season, Elliott was traded to the Detroit Pistons, and Johnson signed as a free agent with the Golden State Warriors.
+The Spurs finished eleventh in the NBA in home-game attendance, with an attendance of 658,337 at the HemisFair Arena during the regular season.